nherbaut/mcc/README.md

 ## Minion templating

 Every variable declared in the settings.yaml file will be resolved in the minion and master files.
-For example, to configure the salt-mine function at the minion level, the salt minion template can be :
+For example, to configure the salt-mine functions at the minion level, the salt minion template can be :

 ```yaml
 rejected_retry: True